despark/Conventions-and-Coding-Style/styleguide_frontend.md

 ### Indentation

-No matter you are writing HTML, CSS or Javascript always use **"Tab Size: 4"****.** Do not use “tabs” or mixed type “spaces and tabs” indentation.
+No matter you are writing HTML, CSS or Javascript always use **"Tab Size: 4"****.** Do not use “tabs" or mixed type “spaces and tabs" indentation.

 ### Capitalization